arikw/write-right-extension/src/README.md

 ## Usage

 After installing WriteRight, you can use it on any webpage that has input elements.
 Just start typing and the extension will automatically set the writing direction for you.
-You can also use the keyboard shortcuts to override the writing direction if you want.
-You can see the console messages for debugging purposes.
+If you want to override the writing direction, you can use the keyboard shortcuts: left control and left shift for LTR, or right control and right shift for RTL.

 ## License